Quantifying conjugacy separability in wreath products of groups: Conjugacy separability of the free metabelian group

-\end{definition} There exists a well known embedding $\rho:S_{m,d} \to \mathbb{Z}^m \wr S_{m,d-1}$ called the Magnus embedding that satisfies a number of valuable properties (see \cite[11.3]{drutu_kapovich}).
-For instance, the embedding $\rho$ is a bi-Lipschitz embedding \cite[Theorem 1]{sale_magnus}.
+There exists a well known embedding $\rho:S_{m,d} \to \mathbb{Z}^m \wr S_{m,d-1}$ called the Magnus embedding that satisfies a number of valuable properties (see \cite[11.3]{drutu_kapovich}).
+For instance, the embedding $\rho$ is a bi-Lipschitz embedding \cite[Theorem 1]{sale_magnus} with respect to the word metric.
 More importantly, we are able to detect conjugacy classes of elements in $S_{m,d}$ via the Magnus embedding, i.e. if $g,h \in S_{m,d}$, then $g \sim_{S_{m,d}} h$ if and only if their images in $\mathbb{Z}^m \wr S_{m,d-1}$ are conjugate by \cite[Theorem 1]{magnus_remeslennikov}.
 In particular, we have by \cite[Corollary 6]{magnus_remeslennikov} that $S_{m,d}$ is a conjugacy separable group.
-We are interested in the free metabelian group of rank $m$, i.e. the group given by $S_{m,2}.$

 To provide a calculation of conjugacy separability of $S_{m,2}$, we need the following lemma. \begin{lemma} Let $G$ and $H$ be conjugacy separable, finitely generated groups such that $H$ is a subgroup of $G$.
 If $x,y \in H$ are two non-conjugate elements of $G$, then $\D_{H}(x^H,y) \leq \D_G(x^G,y)$ and $\D_{H}(y^H,x) \leq \D_G(y^G,x).$ \end{lemma} \begin{proof} There exists an surjective homomorphism $\varphi:G \to Q$ such that $\varphi(y) \notin (\varphi(x))^Q$ where $|Q| = \D_{G}(x^G,y).$ By restricting the homomorphism $\varphi$ to $H$, we obtain a homomorphism $\rho:H \to \text{Im}(\varphi)$ satisfying $\rho(y) \notin (\rho(x))^Q.$ Therefore, we have the following inequality: